OSVAI/Ske2Grid/README.md

 ```

 ## License
-Ske2Grid is released under the MIT license.
+Ske2Grid is released under the Apache license.
 We encourage use for both research and commercial purposes, as long as proper attribution is given.

 ## Acknowledgement
 This repository is built based on [PYSKL](https://github.com/kennymckormick/pyskl/tree/main) repository.
 We thank the authors for releasing their amazing codes.